 Members of Congress should vote to disapprove this deal and seek to override any presidential veto.

-Matthew Kroenig is a Nonresident Senior Fellow at the Atlantic Council’s Brent Scowcroft Center on International Security.
+Matthew Kroenig is a Nonresident Senior Fellow at the Atlantic Council’s Scowcroft Center for Strategy and Security.